 In this exciting promo shot, you will find me in the foreground.
 I am the possessed-looking one.
 The one who looks like she doesn’t need a back brace to help out her posture.
 This is probably because I had already had a back brace for a few years before the picture was taken.
 Winner.

 The musical, Redhead, dates back to 2003 when I musicaled regularly.
 In this particular gem, I portrayed a whore named Tilly.
 She was famous for singing about Jimey Jimes, his billycock, and his falling-down pants.
 That loony limey.

 FYI, Emma told me that she was going to send in some shots from another musical in which she portrayed a Miss Arizona beauty pageant contestant dressed as a cactus.
 I guess those photos weren’t zoomed in enough.
 And since Emma’s all about quality, we’re going to have to hope she can find that cactus costume and get some new photos taken.

 And finally, this photo comes from Teri:

 This is Teri dancing at her wedding reception at the Fort Dalles Riders Club – December 29, 1977 – The Dalles, Oregon.
 Teri says that she learned to dance with cowboys and anyone else she happened upon for that matter, because her hubby was always in a band.
-He’s playing bass on the right of her, in that shot up above.
+He’s playing bass in that shot up above.
 She wrote:

 I truly believe this picture shows my nature.
 Dancing through life – so many kinds of music, so many kinds of opportunities = life!
 It’s all in how you use your own rhythm.

 Teri’s photo sums up everything I love about dance.
-It will own you.
-And it will free you.
+It will free you.
 It’s joy, friends.
 And it’s yours for the taking.
 Your heartbeat is the drum.
 Now get out there and dance…